boredsquirrel/QGIS-Website/content/resources/installation-guide/index.md

 Flathub files: https://github.com/flathub/org.qgis.qgis and report issues here: https://github.com/flathub/org.qgis.qgis/issues

+### Extension Support
-Note: if you need to install additional Python modules, because they are needed by a plugin, you can install the module with (here installing the scipy module):
+If you need to install additional Python modules, because they are needed by a plugin, you can install the module with (here installing the `scipy` module):

 ```
 flatpak run --devel --command=pip3 org.qgis.qgis install scipy --user